whyistheinternetbroken/ubuntu20-NFS-kerberos/README.md

 - a valid DNS server (usually AD includes DNS and KDC and has ability to serve LDAP)
 - network access from containers to the above

-_Note: container host will also need to resolve usernames and NFSv4 ID domains for NFSv4 to work properly._

 **Container file information**

 The container file will leverage configuration files that you can customize for your infrastructure, as well as a keytab file that can be shared across multiple containers or be created for each individual container if you prefer.